-A thirteen-member Board of Trustees outlines the general policies and supervises the operations of the University.
+An eleven-member board of trustees outline the general policies and oversees at the policy level the operations of the university, framed under shared governance best practices.
 Prestigious members of our community volunteer to participate in this governing body.
-The president of the university is appointed by the Board of Trustees and is the Chief Executive Officer of the university.
-The deans are appointed by the Board of Trustees upon the president's recommendation and report to the president.
+The president of the university is appointed by the board of trustees and is the chief executive officer of the university.
+The deans are appointed by the board of trustees upon the president's recommendation and report to the president.
 Appointments of all administrative officials and faculty are the responsibility of the president, after consultation with the deans and faculty.